SunnyKumar28/Mern-Frontend/README.md

 Making a Purchase
 Add books to your cart and proceed to checkout.
 Enter shipping and payment details securely.
-Support
-For any questions, feedback, or assistance, feel free to reach out to our support team at support@nerdstore.com.

 Contributing
 We welcome contributions to improve and enhance our bookstore website.
 If you're interested in contributing, please refer to our Contribution Guidelines.